rinama07/rocketseat-ignite-challenge-01/README.md

-# Template: ReactJS + Typescript + CSS
+# ToDO List App

-This repository was created using [ViteJS](https://vitejs.dev/) and it should be used only as a template for new ReactJS projects.
+This repository was created to practice Rocketseat's Ignite course concepts and solve challenge.

+The application follows the design definitions from this [Figma](https://www.figma.com/file/0n0zDN7zbzhRbaEO74Xesx/ToDo-List/duplicate).

-### Stack:
+### Stack and Tools:

+- ViteJS
 - ReactJS
 - Typescript
 - CSS Modules